DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Experiments

 \subsection{Setup}

-We initialize our model from checkpoints pretrained on robotic video data~\citep{univla} and keep the remaining settings consistent with UniVLA.
+We initialize model from checkpoints pretrained on robotic video data~\citep{univla}.
 Unless otherwise specified, we use a learning rate of $1\times10^{-4}$ and a batch size of 8.
 All training and inference are conducted on 8 NVIDIA H100 GPUs.
 For simulation benchmarks (CALVIN and LIBERO), we train for 20k--32k steps depending on the setting, while each real-world task is trained for 5k steps.
-Unless otherwise noted, we follow~\citep{luo2025next} and use $c=3$ and $\alpha=1$ as the default setting.
+Unless otherwise noted, following~\citep{luo2025next}, we set the noise-schedule parameters to $c=3$ and $\alpha=1$.
+Further analysis of these parameters is provided in the supplementary files.